Affiliate links on Android Authority may earn us a commission. Learn more.

 To further sway the active crowd, the Ultra also offers Precision Start.
 Buried in the settings menu, this feature lets you open a workout without beginning it immediately.
 Instead of a three, two, one countdown, the workout opens to a stagnant workout screen with a GPS status icon.
 Once your heart rate and GPS signal lock on, you can start the workout with the Action button or by swiping right and tapping start.

 If you are a casual runner, you likely won’t be terribly impressed by Precision Start, but for performance athletes, accuracy is everything.
-The ability to verify that heart rate and GPS are recording before beginning a run or ride is a great addition, especially considering both of those two metrics are very reliable on this device.
+The ability to verify that heart rate and GPS are recording before beginning a run or ride is a great addition.
+It’s even more useful considering both of those two metrics are very reliable on this device.

 The Apple Watch Ultra's GPS tracking outshines its competitors.

 Heart rate data on the Apple Watch Ultra is very accurate.
-Aside from the inconsistencies we ran into when reviewing the Series 7, Apple Watches have proven very reliable at recording both resting and active heart rate data.
+Aside from the inconsistencies we ran into during our Apple Watch Series 7 review, Apple Watches have proven very reliable at recording both resting and active heart rate data.
 The Apple Watch Ultra is no exception.
 Throughout the review, I compared the device to my Polar H10 chest strap, and the watch consistently performed exceptionally.
 This included interval workouts where the Ultra matched the chest strap’s peaks and valleys perfectly.

 On to GPS, the Ultra offers precision multiband location tracking, utilizing both L1 and L5 frequencies.
-For context, a number of dedicated GPS watches, including the Garmin Fenix 7 Solar Sapphire, offer L1 and L5 frequencies and are well renowned for their accuracy.
+For context, a number of dedicated GPS watches, including Garmin’s top devices, offer L1 and L5 frequencies and are well renowned for their accuracy.
 Multiband GPS tracking ensures greater data accuracy in settings like city streets lined with tall buildings or trail runs with significant tree coverage.

 In both such scenarios, the Apple Watch Ultra outperformed comparable devices during my tests.
 In the image above, for example, you can see how the Ultra nailed my route, tracing the existing sidewalk almost perfectly.
 The Garmin Fenix 7, on the other hand, shows me seemingly dodging traffic with a few inaccurate dips into the road.